jasonjson/jasonjson.github.io/_posts/2015-10-21-search-a-2d-matrix-ii.markdown

 - Sorting
 author: Jason
 ---
 <p><strong><em>Write an efficient algorithm that searches for a value in an m x n matrix, return the occurrence of it.
-This matrix has the following properties:<br />
+This matrix has the following properties:</p>

-Integers in each row are sorted from left to right.<br />
+Integers in each row are sorted from left to right.</p>
-Integers in each column are sorted from up to bottom.<br />
+Integers in each column are sorted from up to bottom.</p>
 No duplicate integers in each row or column.</em></strong></p>
 ``` java
 public class Solution {